uasal/Useful-Resources-Public/internship_and_fellowships.md

 The UArizona TIMESTEP Program also maintains a list of STEM related opportunities: https://lavinia.as.arizona.edu/~timestep/research-opportunities.html

-Space related internships (most will pay a stipend and provide for your housing):
+Space related internships (most will pay a stipend and may provide for your housing):

 * https://www.jpl.nasa.gov/edu/intern/apply/summer-internship-program/
 * https://www.nasa.gov/sites/default/files/atoms/files/nasa-internships-awareness-and-faq.pdf